openid/openid4vp_ble/main.md

 The JSON payload is encoded using JWS Compact serialization.
 The request size is the number of bytes that will be sent over BLE, the size of (JWS) in bytes

-Note: All payload is encrypted on the BLE layer using the session key determined as defined above.
+Note: Entire payload is encrypted on the BLE layer using the session key determined as defined above.

 ## Payload